 The large chart below shows all of the lists of the twelve apostles given in the New Testament, arranged for comparison, plus additional information.
 These lists are interesting in a number of ways.
 First, no list exactly matches the order of any other list; they each have some unique orderings.
 (It is interesting that two of the lists are compiled by Luke, the writer of Luke and Acts, but do not follow exactly the same order!)

 Second, the way the lists are arranged into groups or pairs is important, and provides us with a lot of information.
-See 3.
-The Three Groups of Four and 4.
-Other Groupings in the Lists below.
+See The Three Groups of Four and Other Groupings in the Lists below.

 John provides no complete list as such, though all but 3 of the 12 are mentioned somewhere in the book, as shown in the chart.
 Actually, John is the only one who mentions many of the apostles in situations other than these lists or the accounts of when Jesus calls them.
-In fact, other than the core group (Peter, James, and John) and Judas Iscariot none of the other apostles are even mentioned in the synoptic gospels except in these lists or in the accounts of when Jesus calls them.
+In fact, other than the core group (Peter, James, and John) and Judas Iscariot none of the other apostles are even mentioned (with certainty) in the synoptic gospels except in these lists or in the accounts of when Jesus calls them.
+(But see the discussion under Other Possible Identifications below.)

-We know the fathers of 8 of the 12, as shown in the chart, though the word "son" ( $\upsilon$ io $\zeta$ ) is almost never used in these cases (except in John 1:42), being implied by the genitive (e.g. "James of Zebedee").
+We know the fathers of 8 of the 12, as shown in the chart, though the word "son" (υ io5) is almost never used in these cases (except in John 1:42), being implied by the genitive (e.g. "James of Zebedee").
+(It is also possible that we know the names of the mothers of a few of them: see the discussion under Other Possible Identifications below.)